 Earlier today we tweeted something dumb and immature that does not reflect what IHOP stands for.
 We’re sorry.

 The lesson: Just … don’t do that.
 But seriously – take your brand image into account when you tweet or post things on social media.
 Just because it’s funny to you and your colleagues or friends, doesn’t mean it will be funny to the rest of the world.

 At the Zen Media Group, we’ve got a whole team of social media experts who can help you make sure you don’t end up on one of these lists.
-We can handle the rest of your marketing needs too, from content strategy to PR and SEO.
+We can handle the rest of your digital marketing needs too, from content strategy to B2B PR and B2B SEO.
 Interested?
 Then let’s chat!